sandi2382/openham-modes/README.md

 - The project will publish recommended preamble templates and example waveforms in docs/preamble.md.

 Contact / maintainer
-- Maintainer: sandi2382 (replace with primary maintainer as needed)
+- Maintainer: sandi2382 (GitHub), email available on GitHub profile.